Miami Divorce Attorneys

 Conciliatory processes for couples who wish to resolve their divorce without litigation

 Families should try to stay together and divorce should always be the last option after all other counseling and processes have been used and exhausted.
 But, if you are unable to remain married, we always suggest a more conciliatory divorce process to preserve as much of the family and long-term relationships as possible.
-Rafool, LLC, can help you dissolve your marriage with less emotion and more efficiently and cost-effectively through other conciliatory processes, pre-litigation processes and mediation.
+Rafool, PLLC, can help you dissolve your marriage with less emotion and more efficiently and cost-effectively through other conciliatory processes, pre-litigation processes and mediation.
 In these processes, we represent you with expertise in matrimonial law and dispute resolution.
 Strong counsel is just as important here as in court.
 It is vital to obtain and evaluate all of the pertinent information before you enter into an agreement.

 Obtaining fair distribution of the marital property and home